spacecowboy/NotePad/documents/TUTORIAL.md

 Here you can see all our settings.
 They are laid out linearly.
 I recommend checking all of them, but in particular the **notification settings**, where you can customize the behavior of notifications and bypass some android design flaws to **make reminders appear more reliably**.

-The **backup** settings are also very useful: you can save the notes as a json file, and restore them if you re-install the app even on another phone.
+The **backup** settings are also useful: you can save the notes as a json file, and restore them if you re-install the app even on another phone.

 ### The task detail panel